apache/skywalking/docs/en/guides/Plugin-test.md

 ### Tomcat-container Image Introduction

-[Tomcat-container](../../../test/plugin/containers/tomcat-container) uses `tomcat:8.5.42-jdk8-openjdk` as the basic image.
+[Tomcat-container](../../../test/plugin/containers/tomcat-container) uses `tomcat:8.5.42-jdk8-openjdk` as the base image.
 The test case project is required to be packaged as `project-name.war` by using `mvn package`.

 Take the following test project as a good example